espocrm/documentation/docs/administration/roles-management.md

 ### Follower Management Permission

 Allows to manage followers of specific records.
 Users will be able to add and remove followers.
-Can be restricted to users of own teams. (as of v7.0)
+Can be restricted to Users of own Teams.

 ### Message Permission

-Allows to send stream messages to other users. (as of v8.0)
+Allows to send stream messages to other Users. (as of v8.0)

 ### Audit Permission

-Allows to view the audit log. (as of v8.2)
+Allows to view the Audit Log. (as of v8.2)

 ### Mention Permission

-Allows to mention other users in the Stream. (as of v8.3)
+Allows to mention other Users in the Stream. (as of v8.3)

 ## Field Level Security

 Allows to control access for specific fields.

-By default, user can read all fields if one can read the record.
-A user can edit any field if one can edit the record.
-You can restrict access to specific fields using Field Level Security.
+By default, a User can read all fields if they can read the record.
+A User can edit any field if one can edit the record.
+You can restrict access to specific fields using the Field Level Security.

-In the edit view of a role record in Field Level section, click plus icon next to the specific scope, then select the needed field.
-Then, you will be able to specify the access level for `read` and `edit` actions.
-There are two options: `yes` and `no`.
+In the edit view of a Role record in the Field Level section, click plus icon next to a specific scope, then select a needed field.
+Then, you will be able to specify the access level for *read* and *edit* actions.
+There are two options: *yes* and *no*.

 ![2](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/roles-management/field-level-secutiry.png)